miketon/JupyterJeep/fastai_exercises/mindmaps/fastai_ch_7_state_of_the_art.mm.md

               - (sum of all items)/(num of items)
               - 5 = (4+5+6)/3
             - standard deviation
+              - average of how many units over/under the means?

     - **critical** to working with **pretrained** models
       - ==[ statistics for normalization ]==